samfelcman/samfelcman/README.md

 ---

-## 🎯 Atualmente Focado Em
+## 🎯 Currently Focused On

-* ☕ Desenvolvimento Backend com Java
+* ☕ Backend Development with Java
-* ⚛️ Aplicações modernas com React
+* ⚛️ Modern Applications with React
-* ☁️ Projetos fullstack para empreendedorismo digital
+* ☁️ Full-Stack Projects for Digital Entrepreneurship
-* 🧠 Aprendizado de I.A com Python
+* 🧠 AI Learning with Python
-* 🏗️ Arquitetura de Software
+* 🏗️ Software Architecture
-* 📚 Engenharia de Software
+* 📚 Software Engineering

 ---

-## 🌐 Conecte-se Comigo
+## 🌐 Connect with Me!

 <div align="center">